C78C73/tigerhack-checkin/README.md

 3. Install dependencies:
     ```
     pip install -r requirements.txt
+    pip install python-dotenv
     ```
     **Note:** If you get `ModuleNotFoundError: No module named 'pygsheets'`, install pygsheets directly:
     ```
     pip install pygsheets
     ```
 4. Download your Google service account JSON file from the Google Cloud Console and place it in the project directory.
 Make sure it has access to the Google Sheets you want to use.
-Update the filename in `main.py` if needed.
+Update the filename in your `.env` file if needed.
     - Share your Google Sheets with the service account email found in the JSON file.
-    - The JSON file should match the filename used in the code (default: `tigerhacks-2025-a9939a7a77ae.json`).
+    - The JSON file should match the filename used in your `.env` file (default: `tigerhacks-2025-a9939a7a77ae.json`).
+5. Create a `.env` file in the project directory and add your credentials and sheet URLs (see example above).
-4. Run the application:
+6. Run the application:
     ```
     python main.py
     ```
-5. Enter a phone number (with or without spaces/dashes) and press "Search" or hit "Enter".
+7. Enter a phone number (with or without spaces/dashes) and press "Search" or hit "Enter".

 ### Features & Optimizations